google/ExoPlayer/ad-insertion.md

 (e.g., a 'more info' link and a skip button, if applicable)

-Since advertisers expect a consistent experience across apps, the IMA SDK does notc allow customization of these views.
+Since advertisers expect a consistent experience across apps, the IMA SDK does not allow customization of these views.
 {:.info}

 The IMA SDK may report whether ads are obscured by application provided views